LiteObject/ThermalMonitor/README.md

 - **Logs Data:** Saves output to a log file in `C:\Temp` with a timestamped filename (e.g., `ThermalMonitor_20250722_083512.log`).
 - **CPU Usage:** Uses performance counters to get real-time CPU usage percentage for the top 10 processes, with intelligent aggregation of multiple process instances and fallback to CPU time if counters aren't available.
 - **GPU Usage:** Attempts to retrieve GPU engine utilization using Windows performance counters with proper process name parsing and aggregation (availability varies by system and GPU).
 - **CPU Temperature:** Tries Open Hardware Monitor first with silent fallback to Windows built-in thermal zones.
 Includes temperature averaging and validation.
+Displays temperatures in both Celsius and Fahrenheit for convenience.
 - **Process Tracking:** Maintains historical data for each process across all monitoring cycles to identify sustained heat sources.
 - **Heat Analysis:** Calculates a "heat score" for each process based on average CPU usage, peak usage, memory consumption, and time presence to identify the most likely culprits.
 - **Thermal Throttling Detection:** Compares current CPU clock speed to max clock speed and tracks throttling events throughout monitoring.